amusant/presentations/hackadac/PITCHME.md

 #### Differential Code Coverage
 - A way to detect RTL Bugs.
 - Once a functional bug is detected we can enquire if it is in specification or due to a RTL bug.
-- To fond RT trace:
+- To find RTL trace:
 	- first run some random tests and store code coverage.
 	- execute the scan from concerned user/attacker model, and store code coverage results.
 	- Diff the code coverage to find RTL trail.